-Jane Renouf runs the Facebook support group for mums and dads
+Jane Renouf set up the Facebook support group for parents

 Jayden is sitting on the floor doing something he loves: drawing.
 He happens to be wearing a tail and ears because today he thinks he is a fox.